giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 - As a consequence of draining, Pods running on a node will be rescheduled to other nodes.
 - Once the master node is taken down and recreated, the Kubernetes API will be unavailable for a short time.

-**Note**: Currently tenant clusters have one master node each.
-We have plans on our roadmap to allow for multiple master nodes, keeping the Kubernetes API accessible during an upgrade and increasing the resilience in case of a machine failure.
+**Note**: By default, tenant clusters have one master node each.
+[Consider using a High Availability masters setup](#checklist-ha-masters) to avoid API downtime during upgrades.

 ### Provider-specific details for AWS